Parliamentary.ai

 Government Spending

 The bill doesn't directly specify any changes to government spending.
-The impact is likely to be indirect, potentially influencing the amount of lending and the risk profile of the lending market.
-No specific figures are provided in the bill itself.
+The impact is indirect, potentially affecting government revenue through altered lending patterns and any subsequent impact on tax revenue.
+No specific figures are provided within the bill text.

 Groups Affected